dpawlows/ComputationalPhysics/index.rst

 a variety of physical systems to learn about algorithm development, modeling and analysis.

-Course topics by week
+Course topics
 ---------------------

-Materials will be divided into lessons which will be available here every Wednesday morning with the following
+Materials will be divided into lessons as follows:
-schedule:

 +-----------+--------------------------------+
 | Lesson    | Content                        |